asheshwor/climate-nepal/README.md

 Visualization of monsoon rainfall
 ----------

-The ```rainfall-viz.R``` takes the monsoon rainfall data and plots for each year the daily rainfall, monsoon onset date, dry spell days and marks a successful plantation date if there is one.
+The ```rainfall-viz.R``` takes the monsoon rainfall data and plots for each year the daily rainfall, the monsoon onset date, shades the occurenes of dry spell days if there are any and marks a successful plantation date if there is one.
 The rainfall amount less than the threshold value (0.85mm per day by default) are not shown.
 The dry-spell days are marked in light red, and successful plantation date i.e. no dry-spell days in 30 days after the monsoon onset date is marked in light green.

 ![R plot](plots/rainviz01.png)